-For those of you who will be completing your Census form on paper on the 10th August this year, your Census paper form will be delivered to the ABS Census Data Capture Centre in the outer South East of Melbourne by Australia Post.
-The first step in the complex process of the Census Data Capture project will be our registration solution.
-Our very innovative and efficient solution comprises of:
+For those of you who completed your Census form on paper on the 10th August 2021, your Census paper form was delivered to the ABS Census Data Capture Centre in the outer South East of Melbourne by Australia Post.
+The first step in the complex process of the Census Data Capture project was our registration solution.
+Our very innovative and efficient solution comprised of:

 • Industrial envelope feeders